-The Company is engaged in the exploration and evaluation of hard rock lithium mining properties and related processing of spodumene into lithium compounds.
-Its activities are in the Province of Québec, Canada.
-The Company has determined that one of its mining properties, namely Whabouchi, has economically recoverable ore reserves, pursuant to a NI-43-101 feasibility study update with an effective date of April 4, 2016 and deposited on SEDAR on May 19, 2016 and as amended on June 8, 2016 (the "Updated Feasibility Study") prepared by Met-Chem Canada Inc. (a member of the DRA group).
-During the quarter that ended on September 30, 2016, the Company determined that it is in the development stage in respect of its Whabouchi and Shawinigan sites (the "Whabouchi Project") because it has obtained the initial financing required to start the development and the construction phase of the Whabouchi Project.
-The Company has not yet determined whether the Sirmac property has economically recoverable ore reserves.
+The Company has determined that its mining property, namely Whabouchi, has economically recoverable ore reserves, pursuant to a NI-43-101 feasibility study update with an effective date of April 4, 2016 and deposited on SEDAR on May 19, 2016 and as amended on June 8, 2016 (the "Updated Feasibility Study") prepared by Met-Chem Canada Inc. (a member of the DRA group).
+The Company determined that it is in the development stage in respect of its Whabouchi mining property and Shawinigan site (the "Whabouchi Project") because it has obtained the initial financing required to start the development and the construction phase of the Whabouchi Project.
+The Company has not yet determined whether its Sirmac mining property has economically recoverable ore reserves.
 Accordingly, this property is still in the exploration stage.